arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Defend Cobol against modern languages
 * Where will be you, in 10 years?
 * You are my boss and I'm fired.
 Inform me.
+* I want to refactor a legacy system.
+You want to rewrite it from scratch.
+Argument.
+Then, switch our roles.

 ####[[↑]](#toc) <a name='snippets'>Questions about snippets of code:</a>